dirckvdende/dirckvdende.github.io/index.markdown

     </div>
 </div>

 <blockquote class="center-quote">Hi, I'm Dirck!
-I'm a Master Computer Science student at Leiden University.
+I'm a Computer Science Master student at Leiden University.
+I have a bachelor in Mathematics and a bachelor in Computer Science.
 I also work on a lot of projects outside of university.
 I love solving (and making) difficult puzzles.
-Occasionally I'll also write a blog about something interesting :)</blockquote>
+I occasially write blogs here :) Read more about me <a href="/me">here</a>.</blockquote>

 <div class="vspace-empty"></div>